xivh/CASMcode_mapping/python/README.md

 Formatting
 ==========

-Use yapf.
+Use black.
 From CASMcode_mapping/python do:

-    yapf -ir .
+    black .